piallai/stable-diffusion.cpp/README.md

   - **-bin-win-cuda12-x64** : Compatible with Nvidia graphic card GeForce GTX 950 and after (ie: RTX series are compatible).

-- The model is reloaded only if its parameters are changed
+- The models are reloaded only if their parameters are changed.
+If any of the *Context options* parameters is changed, then the models are reloaded.

-  - Possibility to generate images with different prompts on the fly
+  - Possibility to generate images with different prompts/size on the fly

 - Parameters saving as *json*, upon acceptance (*Ok* button):